jadis0x/il2cpp-reverse-engineering-guide/README.md

 Steam: Jadis0x

 ## Examples
+> [!TIP]
-You can find more detailed examples by taking a look at [HERE](https://github.com/ALittlePatate/DevourClient) using the Il2cppInspector analysis tool I used to create the cheat.
+> You can find more detailed examples by taking a look at [HERE](https://github.com/ALittlePatate/DevourClient) using the Il2cppInspector analysis tool I used to create the cheat.

 ### Getting the type from a class (Il2CppObject* to Type*)
 * To obtain the type information here, we will use the `GetTypeFromClass` function inside my Il2cppHelper class.